odinuv/web/en/apv/walkthrough/database/index.md

 ## Task -- Update
-Change the name of the *Karl Oshiro* you just inserted to *Carl Sohiro*, make sure to update only a single row.
+Change the name of the *Karl Oshiro* you just inserted to *Carl Sohiro*, make sure to update only a single row - find the right ID in your database.

 {: .solution}
 {% highlight sql %}